This function calculates Body Mass Index

 Function Parameters/Arguments

-• A parameter is a variable declared in the function.
-In the example below, number1 and number2 are parameter
+- A parameter is a variable declared in the function.
+In the example below,

-• The argument is the value passed to the function when its called.
-In the example below 3 and 27 are the arguments
+are parameter - The argument is the value passed to the function when its called.
+In the example below

 # define the function